 Parco Natura Viva is an important natural zoological garden situated in Bussolengo, halfway between Verona and Garda Lake.
 It covers about 40 hectares of land and it’s the house of 1.500 animals belong to over 200 wild species from all the world.

 Parco Natura Viva has one of the most powerful zoological collections in Italy and, today, it’s an important Centre of conservation of endangered animal species and a great Centre of environmental education.

 You can observe the great bio-diversity of our planet just in one day!

 The Park is divided in two sections:

-• Fauna Park, an extended pedestrian area, where You can walk near the animal’s paddock originating in the 5 continents of the world; here You can also visit the Tropical Green House, the Reptile House and the Extinction Park.
+• Fauna Park, an extended pedestrian area, where You can walk near the animal’s paddock originating in the 5 continents of the world; here You can also visit the Animals' Farm and the Extinction Park.
 In Fauna Park You could see the 90% of the species that live at Parco Natura Viva; the duration of the visit is different for every visitor, but we suggest You about 4 or 5 hours.
 We offer different services and You can take a break at one of the many rest stops.

 Parco Natura Viva’s ticket is unique, it includes both sections (Fauna Park and Safari Park), and You can buy it or at the Safari Park entrance or at Fauna Park ticket office.
 It’s a daily ticket.